 While experimenting low back breath keep both hands on your low back and take a deep breath.
 The low back expands a little while inhaling and contracts while exhaling.
 This one is smaller but you can feel it anyway if you try properly.This is another good exercise to bring the deeper sensation in your body.

-Practicing the low back breath helps your body’s inner air circulation well and also helps best utilization of the diaphragm.
+Practicing the low back breath helps your body’s inner air circulation well and also helps best utilisation of the diaphragm.

 Practicing breathing is an integral part of singing.
 The best singers know how to use breathing and their diaphragm while singing.
 This gives immense power to their voice and deeper sensation.
 If you want to learn more on how to sing then Subscribe to my FREE Ultimate Singing Guide where I have explained more of it and also pay close attention to the recommended online singing courses along with my tips and new approaches of singing.